 Why should you trust us

 I’ve been reviewing products for five years, focusing mainly on tactical gear, automotive supplies, and the financial sector.
-Using my three years of experience as a news correspondent and my academic background in the sciences, I provide objective and accurate reviews that readers trust.
+Using my three years’ experience as a news correspondent and my academic background in the sciences, I provide objective and accurate reviews that readers trust.
 My work is featured on The Drive, Car Bibles, Narcity Media.
-Some of my most recent pieces for Task & Purpose include reviews of emergency blankets, knife sharpeners, and machetes, all of which, like two-way radios, can help in a survival situation.
+Some of my most recent pieces for Task and Purpose include reviews of emergency blankets, knife sharpeners, and machetes; which, like two-way radios, can help in a survival situation.

 The most common types of two-way radios

-Governed by the Federal Communications Commission, airwaves are sorted depending on the purpose of the radio.
+Governed by the FCC (Federal Communications Commission), airwaves are sorted depending on the purpose of the radio.
 You wouldn’t want a stranger chirping in while you’re relaying specific or sensitive information, and by sticking to the proper radio types, you can avoid this.
 The right radio ensures that whether you are communicating military jargon, chewing the fat, or dealing with sensitive information, you are entirely secure.

 FRS & GMRS